ssrselvamraju/mblogic-S2-client/hmiserver_s2gui/hmiserver/hmiserver/Truck data/Notes.md

-#In shell do this to copy lines to one file:
+#In shell do this to copy lines to one file: ##No need to use
 paste FileSFC1 FileSFC2 | awk '{print $1 $2 $3 $10 $11 $12}' > newFileSFC